Health and Safety

 Implementation of a Diagnosis to Measure the "iki-iki" Level of Individuals and Workplaces

 The Teijin Group has been diagnosing stress levels in all workplaces in Japan every year since 2003.
 Furthermore, in line with stress check legislation, in July 2016 it implemented the annual initiative of a diagnosis to measure the iki-iki (cheerfulness) level of individuals and workplaces.
 This diagnosis combines the workplace stress diagnosis with a stress diagnosis for individuals.
-Those workplaces diagnosed as exceeding a certain level were the focus of workplace improvement activities to achieve bottom-up improvement through discussions with employees in the field.
-The results of the June 2023 diagnosis (an effectiveness measurement) showed that these activities had led to improvements in approximately 87% of the workplaces concerned.
+Those workplaces assessed as exceeding a certain level were the focus of workplace improvement activities to achieve bottom-up improvement through discussions with employees in the field.
+The results of the June 2024 diagnosis (an effectiveness measurement) showed that these activities had led to improvements in approximately 80% of the workplaces concerned.
 Furthermore, from FY2019, we have been conducting "briefings on how to view the results of diagnosis to measure the iki-iki (cheerfulness) level of workplaces" targeting managers and encourage each department to improve the understanding of the results of group analysis and the methods of utilizing it, and are working on promoting activities to improve the workplace environment.
 Teijin will continue aiming to create cheerful and comfortable workplaces through these diagnosis and improvement activities.

 ESH Management Activities